ericvaladas/react-uncontrolled-form/README.md

   }
 });
 ```
 Spreading `this.props.element` on the input element will add all your props, such as `name` and `type`, as well as an `onChange` and `defaultValue` prop.
-The `name` is a required prop, as it is the lookup key for the field's value.
 The `onChange` handler will store the value of the input in its state, which is later used for form values and validation.
 The `defaultValue` prop will set the input with an initial value provided by the `Form`.

+**Note: `name` is a required prop as it is the lookup key for the field's value.**

 ### Form submission
 When a form is submitted, all fields will have their validators run.
 The `onSubmit` event handler is passed an object containing the form's valid status and its values.